-NHS chiefs plan to cut back on ‘unnecessary’ and ‘risky’ procedures
+NHS chiefs plan to cut back on unnecessary procedures

 -

-NHS chiefs plan to cut back on ‘unnecessary’ and ‘risky’ procedures
+NHS chiefs plan to cut back on unnecessary procedures

 Breast reductions and operations to stop people snoring are among a list of treatments which could be cut back in plans to prevent more than 100,000 “unnecessary procedures” taking place annually.